Elapidae Family of Sea Snakes

 Yellow-bellied Sea Snake, Hydrophis platurus.
 A representative of the Elapidae Family of Sea Snakes.

-Morphology: The Elapidae are elongated and legless characterized by having short, fixed, fangs in the front of the upper jaw.
+Morphology: Elapid Sea Snakes, like all snakes, are elongated and legless.
+They are characterized by having short, fixed, fangs in the front of the upper jaw, which distinguishes them from venomous pit-viper snakes that have long, folding, fangs.
 These fangs may be weak and break easily, but these animals offset this weakness by being very venomous.
-Elapids may be aquatic, arboreal or terrestrial.
 Sea Snakes have vertically flattened tails, valve-like flaps covering their nostrils, and skin that allows for the exchange of gases while underwater.
-Sea Snakes reach a maximum body length of around 2 m (6 feet 6 inches).
+They have lungs and are air breathers but because of these adaptations, some species can stay submerged for up to eight hours.
+Sea Snakes reach a maximum of 2 m (6 feet 6 inches) in length.

-Ecosystem Roles: Elapidae are carnivorous feeding primarily on fish and fish eggs.
-In turn they are preyed upon by sea birds, sharks, and other large fish.
-Some species of Sea Snakes have light sensing skin on their tails to help protect these important tails from predation.
+Ecosystem Roles: Elapid Sea Snakes are carnivorous feeding primarily on fish and fish eggs.
+In turn they are preyed upon by sea birds, large fish, and sharks.
+Some species of sea snakes have light sensing skin on their tails to help protect these important tails from predation.

 Caution!
 All Sea Snakes are venomous.
 Their initial bite is not particularly painful, and it may appear as pinpricks.
 Within a few hours of envenomation dizziness, muscle pain, muscle spasms, paralysis and vomiting may occur.
 Within three to six hours the involved muscle fibers will break down and release their contents into the blood stream, often leading to reduced kidney function.
 Approximately 3% of Sea Snake bites are fatal and such bites should be taken seriously.